(and it certainly didn't mean 'Brexit but only if Members of Parliament agree')

 Since the Brexit vote the media and politicians have attached more importance to the supposed 'reasons' for voting Leave, than the vote itself.
 There's allegations we voted yes because of racialism, over immigration, in order to stop our Polish workers moving in and out, whatever.
 But at the end of the day, most LEAVE votes were cast for what, right throught the campaign, was always the most important issue: Sovereignty.
 Taking back control of our country from Brussels .

-It's two and a half years since the Brexit vote.
-Theresa May's hapless administration has frittered these years away, her and her ministers look pathetic as they do the rounds, arguing about the details of 'deal or no deal'.
-She's totally ignored the sovereignty issue.
+It's three and a half years since the Brexit vote.
+MPs of all partied have frittered these years away, arguing about the details of 'deal or no deal'.
+They totally ignored the sovereignty issue.
 In June 2016 we had a People's Vote.
 The vote was to leave.
 This overrides any previous treaties, such as Maastricht and Lisbon, signed by Tory John Major and New Labour Tony Blair.
 These treaties gave our sovereignty away WITHOUT a referendum; without a 'People's Vote'.
 Now we've had the people's vote decision - this rips up Maastricht and Lisbon .

-Instead of wasting two years frigging around negotiating with Brussels, Theresa May could have spent this time usefully, getting trade deals around the world.
-And she could by now have cleansed all the EU 'directives' out of our statute books.
+Instead of wasting these years frigging around negotiating with Brussels, May and Johnson could have spent this time usefully, getting trade deals around the world.
+And they could by now have cleansed all the EU 'directives' out of our statute books.
 We should be doing deals NOW with our neighbours - Ireland, France, Germany, Benelux and Spain - as sovereign nations directly, NOT via Brussels.

 We tried to change the EU from inside - it's impossible.
 We can be "Good Europeans" from outside the EU .
 When has anybody said the Norwegians or the Swiss were not "Good" Europeans?
 Being a true European, getting on with our close neighbours in trade, education and science has nothing to do with being in the EU.
 Even better, by leaving we're hastening the demise of the existing EU setup with its absurd "parliament" which has no actual power, and which no-one in Europe respects.
 Brussels keeps pumping out propaganda likening their 'Parliament' to the US Senate or Congress.
 When has a European 'election' ever had the same meaning as in the US, like this year's mid-term elections for Senate and Congress.
 Everyone in the USA knows who their local senators, and congressmen (and women) are.
 Does ANYONE in Europe even know the name of their local MEP?
 Do you?
 Of course you don't.